triton-inference-server/server/docs/README.md

   - [Model Analyzer](https://github.com/triton-inference-server/model_analyzer) Model Analyzer is CLI tool built to recommend deployment configurations for Triton Inference Server based on user's Quality of Service Requirements.
 It also generates detailed reports about model performance to summarize the benefits and trade offs of different configurations.
   - [Perf Analyzer](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md): Perf Analyzer is a CLI application built to generate inference requests and measures the latency of those requests and throughput of the model being served .
   - [Model Navigator](https://github.com/triton-inference-server/model_navigator):
   The Triton Model Navigator is a tool that provides the ability to automate the process of moving model from source to optimal format and configuration for deployment on Triton Inference Server.
-The tool support export model from source to all possible formats and apply the Triton Inference Server backend optimizations.
+The tool supports export model from source to all possible formats and applies the Triton Inference Server backend optimizations.

 - **Backends**: Triton has suports a wide varity of frameworks used to run models.
 Users can extend this functionality by creating custom backends.
   - [PyTorch](https://github.com/triton-inference-server/pytorch_backend): Widely used Open Source DL Framework